 From his POV, Trump’s metaphorical portrait showing his ugliness is any evidence of his guilt and everything that is “not self”.
 That’s why an anti-immigrant platform is the most natural one in the world for him to choose.
 That’s why he argues that he will kick out and eradicate all enemies.
 That’s his inner platform as well.
 His vision of himself is the eternally beautiful and fresh-faced Dorian.
 Trump is so simple inside, so psychopathic even, that other people are only real if they are by some definition, him.
 Ultimately everyone will either accede to his dominance or find themselves his declared the enemy and at war.
 Flunkies and toadies who once served with a properly selfless attitude become the enemy as they display a self-interested concern for their own wellbeing.
 Their story, like all others, must be rewritten to punish them and deny their humanity.
 Once he became President it was instantly clear to him that he IS America and that all must be brought to heel, to celebrate his successes and accept his every word as gospel.
-Checks and balances be damned, he is the only one capable of capable to judge his actions.
+Checks and balances be damned, he is the only one capable of judging his actions.
 Outsiders who judge and criticize must be destroyed.
-His will to power never tires, laughs at itself or suffers a trace of compunction.
+His will to power never tires, learns, laughs at itself or suffers a trace of compunction.

 The externalized portrait of Dorian Trump, the ugliness that must be squashed or transformed into SELF is any remaining objection, in any form, to his dominance.
 The structure of the United States government, its constitution, and agencies of self-protection are on the hit list because they resist rule by the one single real living person on earth.
 The haters are under the illusion that they are real too, the enemy is any “not self” asserting equal humanity with Trump.
 We are now acting out on a global scale, one man’s unimaginably shallow madness, and obsessions.
-Worse yet, his fragile incomplete self is vicious when attacked.
+Worse yet, his fragile, incomplete self is vicious when attacked.
 If he is sufficiently backed into a corner and pulled down there is potentially no limit to what he would attempt.
 He is unaware of anything more important than maintaining both his absurd lie of goodness and his agency to have whatever he wants.
-When someone sees Dorian Gray’s portrait, ugly to the point of horror, and could run and tell the world the truth, Dorian kills him to preserve the lie.
-Trump will do the same and if the witness is the United States of America, so be it.
+When someone sees Dorian Gray’s portrait, ugly to the point of horror, and tries to tell the world the truth, Dorian kills him to preserve the lie.
+Trump will do the same, and if the shocked witness is the United States of America, so be it.

 By President Theodore Roosevelt